Nutrition Research Unit

 Nutrition's role in promoting health and the treatment of disease is of great importance to many Mayo Clinic investigators.
 Even if nutrition is not the primary focus of their research, they often wish to control or estimate nutrient intake due to the influence of nutrition on many areas of physiology.

 To study the effect of nutrition or control nutrition in research, many investigators use the services and resources of the Center for Clinical and Translational Science (CCaTS) Nutrition Research Unit.
 The unit offers expertise and resources to study various diets and specific nutrients in a unique, controlled environment.

 The nutrition research manager oversees all nutrition-related activities in the CCaTS Nutrition Research Unit.
-The staff consists of five research dietitians and a metabolic kitchen operated by five dietary assistants.
+The staff consists of research dieticians and a metabolic kitchen operated by dietary assistants.
 The research dietitians are experts in the field of nutrition-related research activities.
 They use state-of-the-art nutritional analysis software to plan precise diets or analyze the nutrient intake of subjects.

 The dietitians provide these nutrition-related services to aid researchers:

 - Assistance in designing nutrition-related research projects and assessing nutrition-related resources required to meet the needs of a protocol

 - Precise nutrition control through weighed diets, test meals or formulas that are calculated and prepared in the metabolic kitchen